ggerganov/llama.cpp/examples/main/README.md

 Example usage: `--repeat-penalty 1.15 --repeat-last-n 128 --no-penalize-nl`

+### DRY Repetition Penalty

+DRY (Don't Repeat Yourself) sampling is an effective technique for reducing repetition in generated text even across long contexts by penalizing tokens based on their recent usage patterns.

+- `--dry-multiplier N`: Set the DRY sampling multiplier (default: 0.0, 0.0 = disabled).
+- `--dry-base N`: Set the DRY sampling base value (default: 1.75).
+- `--dry-allowed-length N`: Set the allowed length for DRY sampling (default: 2).
+- `--dry-penalty-last-n N`: Set DRY penalty for the last n tokens (default: -1, 0 = disable, -1 = context size).

+The `dry-multiplier` option controls the strength of the DRY sampling effect.
+A value of 0.0 disables DRY sampling, while higher values increase its influence.
+A typical recommended value is 0.8.

+The `dry-base` option sets the base value for the exponential penalty calculation in DRY sampling.
+Higher values lead to more aggressive penalization of repetitions.

+The `dry-allowed-length` option determines the minimum length of repeated sequences that will be penalized.
+Repetitions shorter than or equal to this length are not penalized, allowing for natural repetitions of short phrases or common words.

+The `dry-penalty-last-n` option controls how many recent tokens to consider when applying the DRY penalty.
+A value of -1 considers the entire context, while 0 disables this aspect of the penalty.
+Use a positive value to limit the consideration to a specific number of recent tokens.

+DRY sampling works alongside traditional repetition penalties to provide more nuanced control over text generation, particularly for reducing long-range repetitions and maintaining global coherence.

+Example usage: `--dry-multiplier 0.8 --dry-base 1.75 --dry-allowed-length 2 --dry-penalty-last-n -1`

 ### Top-K Sampling

 -   `--top-k N`: Limit the next token selection to the K most probable tokens (default: 40).